salesforce/TransmogrifAI/local/README.md

 Add the `transmogrifai-local` dependency into your project together with `hadrian` for runtime.

-Gradle:
+For Gradle in `build.gradle` add:
 ```gradle
 dependencies {
     compile 'com.salesforce.transmogrifai:transmogrifai-local_2.11:0.4.0'
     runtime 'com.opendatagroup:hadrian:0.8.5'
 }
 ```
-SBT:
+For SBT in `build.sbt` add:
 ```sbt
 libraryDependencies ++= "com.salesforce.transmogrifai" %% "transmogrifai-local" % "0.4.0"

 libraryDependencies ++= libraryDependencies += "com.opendatagroup" % "hadrian" % "0.8.5" % Runtime
 ```

-Then in your code you might score as follows:
+Then in your code you might load and score models as follows:
 ```scala
 import com.salesforce.op.local._